open-telemetry/oteps/text/0148-sampling-probability.md

 Sampling is a powerful approach when used with event data that has been annotated with key-value attributes.
-It is possible to select arbitrary subsets of the sampled data and use it to estimate the count of arbitrary subsets of the population.
+It is possible to select arbitrary subsets of the sampled data and use each to estimate the count of arbitrary subsets of the population.

 To summarize, there is a widely applicable procedure for sampling